Sunday, October 29, 2023

 “I’ve never been responsible for anybody’s death in my life,” says the top hijacker, a fellow named Branson.
 It’s a kind of villainous boast you don’t expect, but he really means it.

-In the opening chapter, Branson and his henchmen executes a plot that nets him not only the President of the United States and two Arab oil potentates but also the Golden Gate Bridge.
+In the opening chapter, Branson and his henchmen execute a plot that nets him not only the President of the United States and two Arab oil potentates but also the Golden Gate Bridge.
 His price to release them: half a billion dollars, as well as pardons for him and his team.

 “The man’s mad, mad, mad!” the captive president roars, but Branson’s plan unfolds like clockwork.
 That is until an undercover FBI agent infiltrates the scene and starts the process of throwing a monkey in the wrench.